amalshaji/actionai/README.md

 ## Usage

 > **Note**
-> A function must be fully typed and must have a docstring(one liner explanation of the function would be enough)
+> A function must be fully typed and must have a docstring

 ```python
 # define a new function